the-vtex-files/the-vtex-files.github.io/README.md

 **Open Call**<br>
 DEADLINE 31 /10 /2019 23:59 CET<br>
 Put your skills and sanity to the test by handing over the futile task of engineering a future to the forces of chaos!
 Slip into the roles of existing characters or invent new ones, go into combat with mythical creatures or appropriate technocapitalism, how to approach complexities on VteX is up to you.<br>
 You are encouraged to experiment with language and technology.
-Every skill you posess will be of surprising use when navigating around VteX, whether it is solving conflicts, intuition, or slaying robots, and throughout the game you will be challenged to build upon existing knowledge.<br>
+Every skill you posess will be of surprising use when navigating around VteX, whether it is conflict solving, intuition, or robot slaying, and throughout the game you will be challenged to build upon existing knowledge.<br>
 We accept texts of any form, writing, A/V work, image, documentation, performance, etc. Please consider others when choosing a file format.<br>
 Turn your desire for system collapse into production and send your proposal (200 words max.) and a short bio to our project admin ca_jaeger@protonmail.com.